Fees & Payments

 Grant cheques will be issued only to students who use the same name with both the University and Grant Authority (ie, the name in which the student is / will be registered should be the name in which application for a grant is made).

-Registered students who are currently on an exchange or visiting programme may nominate a third party in to collect their grant cheque, identifying the instalments to be collected.
+Registered students who are currently on an exchange or visiting programme may nominate a third party in to collect their grant cheque through contacting the Academic Registry and identifying the instalments to be collected.
 The nominated person will be required to show photographic ID when collecting the cheque(s).
-A nomination form for grant collection can be downloaded here.
-The form can be posted or scanned and returned to the office.

 Student Universal Support Ireland (SUSI) Grants